A1K28/MakerBreakerGame/README.md

 ## Visuals
 ![](./media/demo.gif)

-The generated hypergraph's nodes are randmoly distributed along the plane and then a [Force-directed](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) algorithm is applied to the graph for it to visually self-adjust.
+The generated Hypergraph's nodes are randomly distributed along the plane and then a [Force-directed](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) algorithm is applied to the graph for it to visually self-adjust.
 <br/>